grai-io/benjy/docs/user_guide/getting_started.md

 There's a lot more here - try it yourself - would you prefer sales were floats rather than integers?
 Change the datatype to `float`.
 How about aggregating sales daily?
 Switch the frequency to `d`.
 Maybe you don't want to perform any aggregation?
 Remove the frequency argument on the timestamp column and the keyed argument on uuid!

-### TODO
-- [ ] currently requires python / pandas to generate data.
-Maybe migrate this to a separate repo and stick the data in vc.